 We recognise that students make a valuable contribution to the assurance and assessment of quality within UEL.
 We are therefore committed to seeking the views of our students and using the feedback that we gain to improve the quality of their experience.
 Student input must be a key factor in course design, modification, monitoring and review processes.
 We will work collaboratively with the UEL Students' Union and student representatives operating in different fora.
-We will also promote student engagement with quality assurance activities.
+We will also promote student engagement with the UEL's boards, committees and quality assurance activities.